evolvingweb/migrate_example_i18n/README.md

 * Download the files from this repo and put them in the `modules/custom/c11n_migrate_i18n` directory. `git clone https://github.com/jigarius/drupal-migration-example.git modules/custom/c11n_migrate`
 * Install the module. `drush en c11n_migrate -y`
+* Create source database for Drupal 6 / Drupal 7 examples and import the relevant SQL dump:
+  * For Drupal 6, import [dump/sandbox_d6.sql]
+  * For Drupal 7 content translations, import [dump/sandbox_d7a.sql]
+  * For Drupal 7 entity translations, import [dump/sandbox_d7b.sql]
+* Configure additional databases in Drupal 8 - refer to [dump/settings.local.php]
+  * To avoid confusion, better to name the databases the same way I have named them.
+Otherwise, you might have to change certain parameters in the migration definitions.
 * See current status of the migrations. `drush migrate-status`
 * Run / re-run the migrations introduced by this module. `drush migrate-import MIGRATION-ID --update`.
 Make sure your replace `MIGRATION-ID` with the appropriate ID.